RamandeepChamba/laravel-blogger-2020/README.md

 # TODO

+* Notifications
-* Broadcasting
+    * remove duplications
-    * change elements in realtime (likes , comments count)
+    * Mark all as read button
 * Make it look sexeh
 * Learn more eloquent
     * groupBy etc.